U.S. consumer confidence rises; manufacturing still soft

-NEW YORK U.S. consumer confidence increased solidly in June, with households upbeat about the labour market, supporting views the economy was back on firmer footing after wobbling at the start of the year.
+NEW YORK U.S. consumer confidence increased solidly in June, with households upbeat about the labor market, supporting views the economy was back on firmer footing after wobbling at the start of the year.

 The rise in confidence came despite moderate increases in gasoline prices.
 Other data on Tuesday showed house prices rising in April from a year ago and factory activity in the Midwest stabilizing after hitting a 5-1/2-year low in February.